radcamp/radcamp.github.io/NYC2023/Part_II_files/ipyrad_partI_CLI.md

 but there are a few parameters we *must* change: the path to the raw data and the barcodes file, the dataype, and the restriction overhang sequence(s).

+## Don't use nano, just use the file editor in jupyter
 We will use the `nano` text editor to modify `params-peddrad.txt` and change these parameters: